PLANNING REPORT FOR AGM 26th APRIL 2018

-To support the City Council’s Stress Area policies in relation to licensed premises.
+- To support the City Council’s Cumulative Impact Area policies in relation to licensed premises.

-To seek to ensure that all such premises with accommodation in excess of 100 persons have on-site rubbish compacting or recycling facilities in order to improve the street environment and to press for the provision of internal onsite bottle crushers to limit the noise impact of glass collections by lorry.
+- To seek to ensure that all such premises have on-site rubbish compacting or recycling facilities in order to improve the street environment and to press for the provision of internal onsite bottle crushers to limit the noise impact of glass collections by lorry.